ChristopheGarcia1/Election-Analysis/README.md

 ### Analyzed outcomes of the election are as follows

-* The total count of votes for the congretional election totaled
+* The total count of votes for the congretional election totaled 361,711 votes tallied across the counties of Arapahoe, Jefferson, and Denver
+*